J—KASPER

 Teaching & Engaged Scholarship

-Kasper is Assistant Professor at University of Massachusetts Amherst where he is a Public Interest Technology Fellow and is an associate of The Institute for Diversity Sciences health research group.
+Kasper is Assistant Professor at University of Massachusetts Amherst where he is a Public Interest Technology (PIT) faculty affiliate and is an associate of The Institute for Diversity Sciences health research group.
 Previously he served as the Undergraduate Program Director in the Department of Art.
 From 2020 to 2021, he was a Faculty Fellow with the office of Civic Engagement & Service Learning.
 In 2022, he was a Kahn Institute Fellow in Health and Medicine, Culture and Society at Smith College.

 He is the co-editor of More Art In The Public Eye available with Duke University Press.
 Kasper’s various contributions to socially-engaged art and design can be found in the books, Feminist Designer: On the personal and political in design (MIT), Art As Social Action: The Principles and Practices of Teaching Social Practice Art (Skyhorse Press), Futures Worth Preserving: Cultural Constructions of Nostalgia and Sustainability (Transcript Press), and Bridging Communities Through Socially Engaged Art (Routledge).